RachelMuston/sustainable-digital-policy/EN/data.md

 - add content

 ## Policy measures
 - reduce storage waste - data compression, deduplication, cold storage, backups, etc.lifecycle of data
+- make your data open - the more of your datasets that are open the less data duplication will exist within your organization.
+Document the processes for how to make data open in your organization (e.g. applying an open license)
-- make data findable so that it can be reused and not duplicated
+- make data findable so that it can be reused and not duplicated.
+Keeping in mind that personal data must be only used in they way that was stated in the privacy statement connected to that data collection.
+Where possible, ensure that privacy statements allow for data re-use
+-

 ## What are Digital Nations doing?